Hong Chun Zhang 张春红

 Environmental Study (2003)

 This was my first outdoor piece inspired by the beauty of rural Maine.
 I created this work during my summer residency at Skowhegan in 2003.
-I combined an old school desk with falling branches to represent a person’s education throughout life time.
+I combined an old school desk with falling branches to represent a person’s education throughout lifetime.
 The stacked branches looked like strands of hair growing from the head (the old desk) and merging into the ground (the green lawn).
 The found materials are not permanent, so the work also suggests the loss of time and memory.